As the old joke goes, what do house guests and fish have in common? They both start to stink after 3 days.

 You then must pick up the board and mouse and dispose of it.
 Be sure to check the trap daily.
 Mice can find ways to escape from the boards.

 Once the mouse triggers a lever, the spring snaps shut on the mouse and kills it.
 This is not foolproof.
 Most people have mice that steal bait, especially from the traditional wooden traps.
-Using a stickier bate, like peanut butter, can help slow their departure.
+Using a stickier bait, like peanut butter, can help slow their departure.

 The following strategies can help you out maneuver those pesky mice.